 Hourly wages - imported through the POS integration by way of Job Titles and Labor Punches Salaried wages - set on the Location Record (Labor Estimates tab) as Manager Daily Salary

-Location or Legal Entity - This clearing can either happen for the specific location selected in the Journal Entry header, or if your company does 1 payroll entry per legal entity then it can clear all locations for the Legal Entity in the same entry.
-To set your preference, open Preferences (Administration - Preferences in top ribbon) and on the 1st tab set the Payroll Clearing field to either "Per Location" or "Per Legal Entity".
+- Note: If your company does one payroll entry per Legal Entity, then it can clear all locations for the Legal Entity in the same entry.
+To set your preference, open Preferences (Administration - Preferences in top ribbon) and on the 1st tab set the Payroll Clearing field to either 'Per Location' or 'Per Legal Entity'

 If you accidentally approve (and create the reversal) before approving all DSS in that date range or if changes are made to the labor entries in the POS and you need to re-run the accrual reversing then just Unapprove the Payroll Journal Entry and Approve it again and the accrual reversing calculation will be recreated The smaller the amounts on the Distribution tab, the more accurate your accruals have been.
 If you note that there are large dollar values on the Distribution tab, you may want to adjust some of the accrual %’s on the Location setup.
 The accrual clearing amounts may also be larger than expected (or off) if the accounts assigned to Job Titles or to the location default accounts are incorrect.
 For example, the ‘Cook’ Job Title might incorrectly be assigned to FOH Labor in R365 but actual payroll entry from your outside payroll provider books the ‘Cook’ labor to BOH Labor so the amount shown on the Payroll Journal Entry Distribution tab would show the full amount going into BOH Labor and then the full amount coming out of FOH Labor.
 Therefore, be sure to review Job Title setup if the amounts on the Distribution tab are larger than expected.